mabr0wn/angular-django-rest-framework-musicbrainz-api/README.md

 # Unit Testing

 My goal for this project is to build the entire application based on [unit testing](http://softwaretestingfundamentals.com/unit-testing/), as I grow my knowledge as a software developer, I see the importance of testing your applications.
+I have two sets of unit testing for this repo, one base on the frontend written in [Jest](https://jestjs.io/) with [Angular](https://angular.io/).
+Although Angular has some awesome out of the box testing tools, I wanted to challenge myself with building a test driven enivornment using Jest.
+The backend unit testing environment is written using [Pytest](https://docs.pytest.org/en/latest/)

 Unit Testing Tasks